About Chickasaw County

 - Eligible requestors include the registrant (for birth records), family members, legal representatives, and persons with court orders.

-- Marriage licenses are issued by the Chickasaw County Circuit Clerk's Office, requiring both parties to appear in person with identification and payment of the statutory fee, currently $21.00.
+- Marriage licenses are issued by Chickasaw County Circuit Clerk's Office, requiring both parties to appear in person with identification and payment of the statutory fee, currently $21.00.

 - VitalChek, an authorized third-party vendor, offers online ordering of Mississippi vital records through www.vitalchek.com with additional convenience fees.

 Applicants must provide valid government-issued photo identification and demonstrate a direct and tangible interest as defined by Miss.
-Code Ann. § 41-57-1 et seq., which governs vital records access and confidentiality.
+Code Ann. § 41-57-1 et seq, which governs vital records access and confidentiality.

 Business & Licensing